 His Later Years

 Behring’s health took a turn for the worse in 1901 and this prevented him from taking part in regular lectures.
 Seeing as he could no longer teach, he dedicated himself to studying tuberculosis instead.
-A commercial work helped him build a lab in Marburg so he could come up with the necessary findings and vaccine.
-But he also founded the Behringwerke which made vaccines and sera for diseases.
+A commercial worker helped him build a lab in Marburg so he could come up with the necessary findings and vaccine.
+He also founded the Behringwerke which made vaccines and sera for diseases.
 Needless to say, his work vaccines and sera made him a rather wealthy man.
-He bought a large estate in Marburg and kept lots of cattle which he used as lab rats
+He bought a large estate in Marburg and kept lots of cattle which he used as lab rats.